 Credit and anti-fraud data - credit history and credit score, information about fraud convictions, allegations of crimes and sanctions details received from various anti-fraud and sanctions databases, or regulators or law enforcement agencies;

-Previous claims - information about previous claims, which may include criminal records data;
+Previous claims - information about previous claims, which may include criminal records data (as described in the Insured Risk definition above);

-Current claims - information about current claims, which may include criminal records data;
+Current claims - information about current claims, which may include criminal records data (as described in the Insured Risk definition above);

-Marketing data - whether or not the individual has consented to receive marketing from us and/or from third parties; and
+Marketing data - whether or not the individual has consented to receive marketing from us and/or from third parties and / or their marketing preferences; and

 Website and communication usage - details of your visits to our websites and information collected through cookies and other tracking technologies, including, but not limited to, your IP address and domain name, your browser version and operating system, traffic data, location data, web logs and other communication data, and the resources that you access.